Virginia Beach Car Accident Lawyers

 Moreover, it takes legal skill and hard work to build a successful personal injury claim.
 The sooner a lawyer can get started on a case, the better.

-What Types of Car Accident Injuries Qualify for Compensation?
+What Types of Virginia Beach Car Accident Injuries Qualify for Compensation?

 Just about any type of injury may qualify for compensation, as long as it can be shown to have been caused by the accident.
 While a car crash can cause almost any type of bodily trauma, the most common car accident injuries include bruises, contusions, and soft tissue damage.
 Traumatic brain injury (TBI) and spinal cord damage are less common but much more serious.
 Other injuries inflicted by car accidents include the following: